 Yellow is a naturally happy color, but make sure you choose the right shade for your kitchen’s lighting.
 If the shade is too dark or harsh, it can cause headaches and make the room look outdated.
 Yellow looks especially lovely with gray.

 If you want to be adventurous and steer away from the norm, look for a beautiful shade of green.
 If you go with a darker green, use white as an accent.
 If you go with a light sage green, the room will naturally appear brighter and more cheerful.

 How Can Caruso Kitchens Help?

-If you’d like an expert design consultant to help you choose the perfect colors for your kitchen remodel, simply schedule a FREE in-home design consultation appointment.
+If you’d like an expert design consultant to help you choose the perfect colors for your kitchen remodel, simply schedule an in-home design consultation appointment.
 We’ll help you design a kitchen that will sell your home today, tomorrow, and long into the future.

 For over 30 years, Caruso Kitchens has created thousands of award-winning dream kitchens for Colorado residents.
 With over 150 years of combined experience, our skillful designers will help you create the kitchen of your dreams.
 If you have any further questions or would like to schedule an interview, call us today.
 We are located in Lakewood, Colorado, and serve the entire Denver Metro Area.